 – – –

-My explorations of Varanasi was a combination of a heritage walk by Roobaroo Walks and personal random meanderings.
+My exploration of Varanasi was a combination of a heritage walk by Roobaroo Walks and personal random meanderings.